Mediation and Grievance Procedure for SHRA Employees - Interim

 1. Unless otherwise exempted from coverage under the State Personnel Act, staff positions at East Carolina University (the University or ECU) are governed by personnel policies issued through the Office of State Human Resources (OSHR), as approved by the State Personnel Commission.

-2. The University may also issue, and has issued, additional institutional personnel policies, regulations, and rules that apply to employees who are covered by the State Personnel Act (SPA).
-Such campus policies, regulations, and rules, which may be adopted and amended by the University from time to time, may be in response to or in addition to State requirements and are intended to supplement but not conflict with applicable state SPA policies.
+2. The University may also issue, and has issued, additional institutional personnel policies, regulations, and rules that apply to employees who are covered by the State Human Resources Act (SHRA).
+Such campus policies, regulations, and rules, which may be adopted and amended by the University from time to time, may be in response to or in addition to State requirements and are intended to supplement but not conflict with applicable state SHRA policies.

 3. OSHR's Personnel Manual contains the policies, regulations, and procedures that apply to persons employed in positions covered by the State Personnel Act.
 Policies and regulations approved by the State Personnel Commission, pursuant to the State's Administrative Code are available at the link referenced above.